Can I Grow Peas?

 Once planted, peas need little attention other than watering and harvesting.
 Pests and diseases are rarely a problem, particularly if disease-resistant varieties are planted.
 Just keep an eye out for aphids on the pea plants and get rid of them with a sharp spray of water from the garden hose.

-Peas thrive in cool weather and young plants will tolerate light frosts.
-Once germinated, peas adapt well to the cold, damp climate of early spring.
+Green Peas thrive in cool weather and young plants will tolerate light frosts.
+Once germinated, green peas adapt well to the cold, damp climate of early spring.
 Peas must be planted as early as possible in the spring to get a full harvest before hot summer temperatures arrive and put an end to production.
 In temperate zones, the saying "Plant peas by St. Patrick's Day" holds true.
 Otherwise, plant peas about a month prior to your frost-free date.

 For a fall crop, you'll have to nurse the seedlings through late-summer heat with shade and diligent watering until cool weather arrives.